AgentMC/Sao20/Translate/En/Intro.md

 Therefore, Ronye became strongly angry with dirty words of a man against his faithful servant who fought to defend him.

-Although she did not receive deep scratches, her arms that continued to parry captain's powerful sword strikes were dull and painful, there were countless cuts and puffing bruises.
+Although she did not receive deep vounds, her arms that continued to parry captain's powerful sword strikes were dull and painful, there were countless cuts and puffing bruises.
 But forgetting the pain and fear for a moment, Ronye cried:

 "This war is over!
-Now surrendered immediately and withdraw the edict to Konoe army!"
+Now surrender immediately and withdraw the edict to Konoe army!"

 Tiese standing to the left also raised the voice.